Watch: Alec Baldwin sued over fatal shooting on film set

 Alec Baldwin sued by Rust crew member over fatal shooting of Halyna Hutchins on film set

-The head of lighting on the film, Rust, has filed a lawsuit over Alec Baldwin’s fatal shooting of cinematographer Halyna Hutchins, alleging negligence that caused him “severe emotional distress”.
+A member of the Rust film crew has filed a lawsuit over Alec Baldwin’s fatal shooting of cinematographer Halyna Hutchins, alleging negligence that caused him “severe emotional distress”.

-Serge Svetnoy said that the bullet which killed his close friend narrowly missed him, and he held her head as she died on the set of the Western in New Mexico.
+Serge Svetnoy, in charge of lighting, said that the bullet which killed his close friend narrowly missed him and he held her head as she died on the set of the Western in New Mexico.

 The lawsuit filed in Los Angeles Superior Court names nearly two dozen defendants associated with the film including Baldwin who was both star and a producer; David Halls, the assistant director who handed Baldwin the gun; and Hannah Gutierrez Reed, who was in charge of weapons on the set.